Guide · Updated 23/05/2026 · iGaming Reviews

 This guide covers the three odds formats you will see, how to convert any odds into implied probability, what the over-round (the bookmaker’s margin) actually costs you, and how to spot a value bet in the wild.
+Plain English, real SA examples, no PhD required.

 The three odds formats

-Decimal odds (the SA default)
+Decimal odds

-Mostly US sportsbooks. +250 means R100 returns R250 profit. -150 means you must bet R150 to win R100.
-Rare in SA, you can ignore this format unless you are using American sites.
+NBA, NFL and US sportsbooks. +250 means R100 wins R250 profit. -150 means stake R150 to win R100.
+Rare in SA.

 Implied probability % = 1 / decimal odds × 100